How Did Amazon Build Its ‘Sustainable Competitive Advantage’? -Business Strategy and The Key Success Factors

 - At that time, books were primarily supplied by two major distributors and Bezos could save time because he did not have to approach individual publishers.

 - Millions of books are in print worldwide, and no matter how large a bookstore, it did not have the capacity to stock all of them — too many SKUs — a potential advantage for an online store since it had no such limitation to deal with.
 Though initially, Jeff Bezos could not build an ‘Everything store’ he did get a sense of direction of where his online venture would take him.

 As Amazon began to sell books online, it also began to find ways to establish and preserve the difference in experience in a consumer’s mind and this laid the foundation to build a sustainable advantage.

-According to Bezos, Amazon’s value propositions would be to provide greater value to customers through a combination of extraordinary convenience, instant access, and comprehensive selection.
+According to Bezos, Amazon’s value proposition would be to provide greater value to customers through a combination of extraordinary convenience, instant access, and comprehensive selection.
 These differences would have been sufficient to build a competitive advantage but Jeff had another idea.
 He decided that his foremost value proposition (UVP) would be ‘ Low Price’.
 Amazon would provide both value and low price.